inEmmetable/Honest-Work/content/nav-homepage/_index.md

   Workers at IBM, Polaroid and others challenged their companies for supplying the apartheid
 three_columns_column_three_title: The change you can make
+white_section_with_left_image_title_1: Learn the ways to do this
+white_section_with_text_image_content_bold_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.

 ---